Living Wills and Health and Welfare LPAS

 Even if a person has written a perfectly effective Advance Decision, there is the further problem that a doctor may give treatment, particularly in emergency situations, before becoming aware of its existence, so it is important that a copy or record of the document is kept with your medical records.

-First, it is an option to create a Health and Welfare Lasting Power of Attorney (“LPA”).
-This allows the donor to nominate a person to take a wide range of welfare decisions, not limited to purely medical ones, but which may include the power to refuse life sustaining treatment if the donor no longer has capacity to express their own wishes.
-Because no particular condition or set of circumstances needs to be specified, this is a more flexible approach, but obviously requires the donor to place a high degree of trust in their attorney, and the attorney has to bear a considerable responsibility.
-Attorneys must have regard to the “best interests” of a patient and a Code of Practice issued under the MCA, which may require them to consult with medical experts and the donor’s relatives before making a decision.
-In some cases, it may even be necessary to apply to the court for a declaration that a course of action is lawful, before taking the action.
+First, you have the option to create a Health and Welfare Lasting Power of Attorney (“LPA”).
+This allows the donor of the power to nominate a person to take a wide range of welfare decisions, not limited to purely medical ones, but which may include the power to refuse life sustaining treatment if the donor no longer has capacity to express their own wishes.
+Because no particular condition or set of circumstances needs to be specified, this is a more flexible approach, but the donor has to place a high degree of trust in their attorney, and the attorney has to bear a considerable responsibility.
+Attorneys must have regard to the “best interests” of a patient and follow the Code of Practice under the Mental Capacity Act, which may require them to consult with medical experts and the donor’s relatives before making a decision.
+In some cases, it may even be necessary to apply to the court for a declaration that a course of action is lawful, before taking it.
 The donor may also, in their LPA, give non-binding guidance to their attorney as to how they should act.

 An LPA made after a Living Will supersedes it.
 Similarly, a later Living Will can invalidate the medical treatment aspects of an LPA.